 Transfer pricing: methodologies: Advance Pricing Agreements: what is an APA?

-An APA is a written agreement between a business and the Commissioners of HM Revenue & Customs which determines a method for resolving transfer pricing issues in advance of a return being made.
+- An APA is a written agreement between a business and the Commissioners of HMRC which determines a method for resolving transfer pricing issues in advance of a return being made.
 When the terms of the agreement are complied with, it provides assurance to the business that the treatment of those transfer pricing issues will be accepted by HMRC for the period covered by the agreement.
 A bilateral APA - as discussed below - will provide a similar assurance in respect of the tax administration (“Administration”) dealing with the entity at the other end of the transaction.

-An APA enables businesses to achieve certainty that the transfer pricing issues covered by the agreement will not be part of any enquiry into their self-assessment tax returns for the relevant period and so provides greater certainty over their tax liabilities.
-HMRC has also found that where there is considerable difficulty or doubt in determining the method by which the arm’s length principle should be applied, the transfer pricing issues can be more efficiently dealt with in real time as they arise rather than retrospectively years later when, for example, key personnel in the business may have moved on.
+- HMRC has found that where there is considerable difficulty or doubt in determining the method by which the arm’s length principle should be applied, the transfer pricing issues can be more efficiently dealt with in real time as they arise rather than retrospectively years later when, for example, key personnel in the business may have moved on.

-- Transfer pricing between separate business enterprises where questions may arise as to the determination of the arm’s length provision under the rules in TIOPA 2010/Part 4.
+- Transfer pricing between separate business enterprises where questions may arise as to the determination of the arm’s length provision under the rules in Part 4 TIOPA 2010.

 - Attribution of income or profit between parts of a business enterprise which operates in more than one country where questions may arise as to the taxable income to be recognised in any such part.
 (Note - this is conceptually a similar problem to transfer pricing and any references to “transfer pricing issues” in the remainder of this document should be read as including such attribution issues.)